FAQ’s

 HOW MUCH SHOULD I SPEND ON A GERMAN SHEPHERD PUPPY?

 A few RED FLAGS you should be aware of - If your breeder says their dogs father, grandfather, great-grandfather, great-great-grandfather (blah blah blah) was a world champion, be extremely suspicious.
 World Champ of what?
 Most “world champion” dogs are show line dogs.
-The number of people who own a puppy from a “World Champion” is unreal.
+The number of people who own a puppy from a “World Champion” is outrageously huge.
 How many world champions can there possibly be?
 If there are so many World Champions out there, how hard can it really be to get that title?
-I’m more-so speaking of the German Shepherd Lines when I say World Champion.
 If a breeder is ‘wooing’ you with these titles, I’d be a little suspicious.
 Also, if a breeder says they are AKC certifidied, don’t let that ‘woo’ you either.
 AKC registrations don’t speak to quality of the dog.
 All it means is that you can track the dogs lineage.

 There are local breeders in the Grand Rapids area that claim they produce “top quality”, when in reality, the dogs look pretty, but are riddled with bad genes.
 Some of them are puppy mills.
 Frankly, if you see a “breeder” who has 10+ females that they breed, that should be a red flag for you to run the other direction.
 There is a specific “breeder” I am talking about that has 30+ female German Shepherd Dogs they breed.
 30!
 That is completely unacceptable and that company should be shut down permanently and the owners imprisoned.